 Holyoke Community College uses a form of "EQUITY PACKAGING" to award financial aid funds.
-Students currently receive GRANT AID totaling \$6,400 less the dollar amount of their expected family contributions (EFCs).
+For students received grant aid totaling \$6,850, less the dollar amount of their expected family contributions (EFCs).
 The EFC is determined according to a federal formula based on the FAFSA application data and is reported to the family via the resulting "Student Aid Report."
-Thus, a fully eliqible full-time student with an EFC = \$0 would be awarded the following grants:
+Thus, a fully eligible full-time student with an EFC = \$0 was awarded the following grants: